varda/varda/doc/install.rst

 message broker and task result backend, which is the recommended setup.

-.. note:: All operating system specific instructions assume installation on a `Debian`_ (testing, or *wheezy*) system.
+.. note:: All operating system specific instructions assume installation on a `Debian`_ 7 *wheezy* system.
 You'll have to figure out the necessary adjustements yourself if you're on another system.

-.. warning:: Following this guide will give you a running Varda server suitable for a development environment.
-Deployment to a production server will need some additional security measures (but shoudn't be done anyway since this is pre-alpha software).

 The following steps will get Varda running on your system with the recommended
 setup: